 Engrossed House Bill 1756 (EHB 1756) passed the Washington State Legislature and was signed into law in 2019.
 The bill tasked the Department of Labor & Industries (L&I) with convening an adult entertainer advisory committee.

-EHB 1756 establishes requirements addressing panic buttons and “blacklists,” both of which took effect beginning July 28, 2019.
+EHB 1756 establishes requirements addressing panic buttons and “blocklists,” both of which took effect beginning July 28, 2019.
 Adult entertainment establishments are required to provide panic buttons in certain locations of the establishment, and may be used by an entertainer if they have been harmed, believe there is a risk of harm, or there is another emergency in their presence.

-Adult entertainment establishments must also document accusations of customer violence against adult entertainers through the use of a “blacklist,” which records the customer’s identifying information for a period of at least five years.
+Adult entertainment establishments must also document accusations of customer violence against adult entertainers through the use of a “blocklist,” which records the customer’s identifying information for a period of at least five years.
 If an accusation of a violence by a customer is supported by a statement made under penalty of perjury or other evidence, the establishment must ban such customer for a period of not less than three years.
 Establishments with common ownership must share this information and also decline admission to the customer.

 Beginning July 1, 2020, adult entertainers were required to take a “know your rights” training and provide proof of training completion in order to receive or renew an adult entertainer license issued by a local government.

 Additional Safety and Security Considerations